 - 4 motorcycles

 - 8 3-ton, 4-wheeled tip lorries.
 These were “to be held in engineer base park and issued when required”

 The 1936 establishment doesn’t record a company’s weaponry.
 However, the Company would have been armed with .38-inch pistols, Lee-Enfield rifles, and a small number of light machine guns.

 Researching Road Construction Companies

-Your primary source of information is going to be the war diary of the road construction company.
+Your primary source of information for a road construction company is going to be its war diary.
 This was written by an officer and recorded a unit’s location and activities.
-They often contain appendices in the form of movement orders, reports on construction, field returns of officers and other ranks etc. All war diaries are held at the National Archives in London and can only be viewed on site.
+They often contain appendices in the form of movement orders, reports on construction, field returns of officers and other ranks, etc. All war diaries are held at the National Archives in London and can only be viewed on-site.
 I offer a copying service for these documents and already have a large number of road construction company war diaries.